 Are you planning on attending online classes any time soon?
-Do you have a laptop or iPad that will enable you to access your courses online?
+Do you have a laptop or an iPad that will enable you to access your courses online?
 Haven’t thought that far ahead yet?
 No worries, we’ve got you covered.
-Our website is devoted to helping students just like you, and in similar situations.
-We offer a comprehensive list of online colleges that offer laptop programs to students that enroll.
+Our website is devoted to helping students just like you, in similar situations.
+We offer a comprehensive list of online colleges that offer laptops to students that enroll.
 Some of these colleges even offer a free, no obligation consultation to help you make sure they are a good fit for your career path.
-So without further ado, here is our official list of online colleges that offer some type of laptop program:
+So without further ado, here is our official list of online colleges that offer a laptop program:

 #2 Full Sail University

 Full Sail University specializes in online programs that offer careers in art, music, film, media, entertainment, and more.
 Their Florida campus currently has over 6,000 students, and over 11,000 online students enrolled through their online degree programs.
 Their mission is to help students acquire a unique / innovative style of education, by dedicated staff members, that are committed to addressing career opportunities in some of the most competitive, ever-growing, and evolving industries.
 Their “Project LaunchBox” program is a unique program that offers all enrolled students a 15″ Apple Macbook Pro notebook computer to help them with their studies.
 Full Sail University partners with Apple to provide a unique and powerful approach to learning by giving students exactly what they need to succeed, and nothing less.